ngrlearningjourney/hotel-reservation-analysis/README.md

 # **Suggestions to Improve Hotel Performance**

-Based on these insights, here are data-driven recommendations for improvement:

 1. **Leverage Room Type 1’s Popularity More Strategically**

    * Since Room Type 1 is highly preferred (by families and repeat guests) but also has the most cancellations, consider: